silverfoxf7/isabellas-connections/memory-bank/Implementation Plan.md

 1. **Configure ESLint** using the react-app config (or a custom config if needed).
 2. **Add Prettier** to handle code formatting.
-3. **Enable “format on save”** in your code editor or build scripts.
+3. **Enable "format on save"** in your code editor or build scripts.

 **Test**